 Dr. Ripley had the residence designed to resemble a French chateaux with which his daughter, or wife, (depending on which version of the story you hear) fell in love.
 Each of the four bedrooms in the house has its own bathroom and all of the fixtures and tiles are original to the house.
 There are built in bookcases and cabinets in most of the rooms.
 No expense was spared in the construction of the home.
 The master bedroom suite contains a gas fireplace, French doors separating the bedroom from the original dressing room and a big, spacious, original bathroom.
 The most interesting room in the house is probably the tiny bathroom tucked in under the stairs in the main hallway.

 The house remained privately owned until 1992 when it was converted to a bed and breakfast.
 It has been operating in that capacity ever since.
 In the late 1990’s 911 emergency service was introduced to the area and the address of the home was changed to 192 Putney Road.
 However, since the home was already an established bed and breakfast as “Forty Putney Road”, the owners decided to keep the name.
 And it remained the same until we changed it to the Inn on Putney Road in 2016.

 There have been a few changes made to the interior over the years.
 The maid’s quarters, adjacent to the kitchen, have been converted to the innkeeper’s office and den.
 The third-floor art studios were converted into the innkeeper’s living quarters and gas fireplaces have been added to several rooms.
 The most interesting change has been the conversion of the original carriage house into two luxury guest rooms.

-The current innkeepers, John & Cindy Becker, took the reins of the inn June 17, 2016.
+The current innkeepers, Paul and Judy Tokmakian, took the reins of the inn February 28, 2020.